 For Barry Littlemore at Calorex, the Synapsys team’s in-depth understanding of the Trend BMS system and the IQ3 technology which facilitates uninterrupted data transfer with the Calorex solution, provides enhanced levels of control and confidence in the system’s performance.

 Developed by Trend UK, the IQ3XNC controller is used in multiple applications worldwide, and Synapsys has developed bespoke software for it to maximise the energy efficiency of connected equipment.
-At Wolverton, this means the output of the Calorex unit is automatically stepped down when demand reduces, bringing significant energy savings.
+At Wolverton, this means the output of the Calorex unit is automatically stepped down when demand reduces, bringing significant energy savings, driving energy excellence.

 The controller uses TCP/IP over Ethernet, incorporating an on-board web server which can deliver user-specific web pages to a PC or mobile device, allowing the system to be controlled and monitored remotely.
 This is often important for facilities managers responsible for multiple buildings, where energy control needs to be centralised.